bluehabit/BlogPosts/Vanilla-JS/Dates and Time/dates_and_time.md

 ## `Date.now`

 Creates a number in milliseconds, does *NOT* give you a `date object`!
 You can even verify this on the MDN page.
+This number is continously growing, because it is recording time in MS that have elapsed since 1 January 1970 00:00:00 UTC.
+This creates an interesting problem in the year 2038 where 32 bit systems will run out of storage to hold this number.

 ![date-now](http://imgur.com/uSlC1uG.png)